Special tilting modules for algebras with positive dominant dimension: Shifting and coshifting for minimal -Auslander--Gorenstein algebras Shifting and coshifting for minimal d-Auslander--Gorenstein algebras

+\begin{proof} We start by showing that (i) implies (ii), so assume that $\Gamma$ is minimal $d$-Auslander--Gorenstein.
+The assumptions on the homological dimensions of $\Gamma$ imply that the regular module has a minimal injective resolution

 with each $\Pi_j$ projective-injective.
-Then the number of indecomposable summands of $I$ is equal to the number of non-injective indecomposable summands of $\Gamma$.
-Without loss of generality, we may assume $\Gamma$ is basic, and so $I$ has as summands one copy of each indecomposable non-projective injective $\Gamma$-module.
+The number of indecomposable summands of $I$ is equal to the number of non-injective indecomposable summands of $\Gamma$ (cf.\ \cite[Thm.~5.2]{AR-CM}) and so, assuming without loss of generality that $\Gamma$ is basic, the indecomposable direct summands of $I$ are the indecomposable non-projective injective $\Gamma$-modules, each appearing with multiplicity one.
 It follows that we have $\kdual\Gamma=I\oplus\Pi$ for $\Pi$ the maximal projective-injective summand of $\Gamma$.
 Thus, by adding the identity map $\Pi\to\Pi$ to the right-hand end of the above injective resolution, we obtain a sequence

 in which each $\Pi_j$ is projective-injective.
-This is simultaneously an injective resolution of $\Gamma$ and a projective resolution of $\kdual\Gamma$ with the appropriate number of projective-injective terms for computing shifted and coshifted modules, so these modules must coincide as claimed. \end{proof}
+This is simultaneously an injective resolution of $\Gamma$ and a projective resolution of $\kdual\Gamma$, and has the appropriate number of projective-injective terms for computing shifted and coshifted modules, so these modules must coincide as claimed.

-\begin{rem} Note that if $\Gamma$ is selfinjective, then all shifted and coshifted modules are equal to $\Gamma$, as we observed in Remark~\ref{selfinjective}.
-Thus the ambiguity of $d$ in this case does not cause any issues with the identification $\shiftmod{k}=\coshiftmod{d+1-k}$, and indeed the proof given remains valid.
-As already remarked, in all other cases, $d$ is uniquely determined \cite{IS}*{Prop.~4.1}. \end{rem}